errael/astrology-castro/README.md

 var test_name[2] @102;    // [ALLOC] test_infra.castro
 var cond @200;    // [ALLOC] flow_control.castro
 ```
 note that each line has the file name in which the variable is declared.
+**Warning**: Astrlog 7.6.0 limits switch address to 48, some tests won't run.
-To run this under released Astrolog-7.60, remove the `layout switch` directives.
+Remove the `layout switch` directives to improve results.

 After moving definitions and code around in a file and re-compiling there is no change in the allocated addresses.
 If nothing is added, removed or renamed, or resized (only variables have a size) then their address does not change no matter the order of their declaration.